-Your nutrition is important when trying for a baby.
+Your nutrition is important when trying to get pregnant.
 Below are extracts from my fertility book on what vitamins and supplements to take to become pregnant and have a healthy baby.

 Agnus castus - can help to reduce PMS and regulate the menstrual cycle.
 However, it may have an effect on fertility hormones and could increase levels of LH, oestrogens or progesterone.
 I therefore do not recommend taking this supplement if trying for a baby.
 If you have PMS or an irregular menstrual cycle, acupuncture and Chinese herbs can be used instead.